sameenataj427-collab/qdl-termux-no-root/README.md

 ./qdl
 ```
 # credits
-the original file is from repair a2z, i just patched all the glitches it had after the new updates
+the original file is from repair a2z, i just patched all the glitches it had after the new Termux updates

 For suggestions and bug reports please contact on sameenataj427@gmail.com. thank you